jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

 }
 ```

-A mapped type `{ [K in C]: ... }` is homomorphic if its constraint `C` is a `keyof T`, where `T` must be a type variable.
+A mapped type `{ [P in C]: ... }` is homomorphic if its constraint `C` is a `keyof T`, where `T` must be a type variable.
 This is indicated by the `TypeFlags.Index` and `TypeFlags.TypeParameter` flags, respectively.
 Where does the type variable come from?
 It could be declared as input or inferred using the `infer` keyword.
 So, the examples from the old handbook are all good, except for `Pick`, which it seems TypeScript no longer considers homomorphic.

 So, what properties do homomorphic mapped type have?
 Oh, and the `as` clause?
 It allows us to rename or even remove keys, theoretically altering the object's structure.